isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 of information for each lease has ramifications in terms of performance and system resource consumption, storage of this additional information is configurable through the ``store-extended-info`` parameter.
-It defaults to "false" and may be set at the global, shared-network, and subnet levels.
+It defaults to ``false`` and may be set at the global, shared-network, and subnet levels.

 ::